Tony Marston's Blog About software development, PHP and OOP

 12. Autoloaders are abominations

 Autoloaders are the solution to the self-inflicted problem of requiring multiple files to be loaded from multiple locations before a class can be instantiated.
-I only have a single file for each entity's class and I keep the number of locations to a minimum, thus conforming to the principles of Encapsulation and high cohesion and avoiding the problem completely.
+This arises because far too many junior programmers do not understand the meaning of encapsulation and high cohesion.

 13. Decoupling is delusional